 You can specify boot loading in two ways.
-The first way involves setting the low four bits of the processor configuration register; refer to Cisco's Modular Products Hardware Installation and Reference publication for details.
+The first way involves setting the low four bits of the processor configuration register; refer to the relevant Cisco Modular Products Hardware Installation and Reference publication for details.
 If no bits are set, you must manually boot the system using the System Bootstrap program.